Gradient Flows for Frame Potentials on the Wasserstein Space: Gradient descent for Probabilistic Frame Potentials

 \subsection{Locating tight probabilistic frames}

 Some further analysis is needed before using the frame potential to find probabilistic tight frames.
 In the following propositions and lemmas, we narrow our search space, establish a lower bound on how close the nearest probabilistic tight frame can be.
 We also show that, as in the finite case, the frame potential is indeed a crucial quantity in constructing gradient flows that will lead us to tight probabilistic frames.
-In fact, for a given probabilistic frame $\mu,$ we have control on the spectrum of the frame operators of the measures nearby in $P_2(\Rd),$ as seen in the next result. \begin{proposition} Suppose $\{\nu_n\}$ is a sequence converging to $\mu$ in $P_p(\Rd), p\geq 2,$ where $\mu$ is a probabilistic frame. \begin{enumerate}[label=\alph*] \item Then there exists some positive constant $C_{\mu}$ such that $\norm{S_{\nu_n}-S_{\mu}} \leq C_{\mu}W_p(\mu,\nu_n).$ In particular, convergence of a sequence of measures in the Wasserstein space implies the convergence of their frame operators.
-That is, the map $\mu\mapsto S_{\mu}$ is continuous. \item Moreover, if $\mu$ is a probabilistic frame, there exists $N$ sufficiently large such that $\forall n \geq N,$ $\nu_n$ is also a probabilistic frame. \end{enumerate} \end{proposition} \begin{proof} Let $\{\nu_n\}$ and $\mu$ be as above, and let $S_{\nu_n},$ $S_{\mu}$ denote the matrix representations of their respective frame operators which exist since the measures in question are in $P_2(\Rd).$ Since $\nu_n\longrightarrow\mu$ in $P_2(\Rd),$ for $n$ sufficiently large, $M_2(\nu_n)\leq \sqrt{2}M_2(\mu).$ Then, for any $\gamma_n\in\Gamma(\nu_n,\mu),$
+In fact, for a given probabilistic frame $\mu,$ we have control on the spectrum of the frame operators of the measures nearby in $P_2(\Rd),$ as seen in the next result.